JanHerca/urantiapedia/output/wikijs/en/article/Robert_Stanley_Bates/The_Eden_Atlantis_Project.md

 <figure id="Figure_13" class="image urantiapedia">
 <img src="/image/article/Robert_Stanley_Bates/The_Eden_Atlantis_Project/image12.png">
-<figcaption><b>Figure 13. <b><em> (opposite) The cross-section of the ridge closest to the central mound returned in 2006 by the SBP data.
+<figcaption><b>Figure 13. </b><em> (opposite) The cross-section of the ridge closest to the central mound returned in 2006 by the SBP data.
 Shown also are the lines of continuous stratum of the ridge formation as drawn by marine geologist Patrick Lowry.
 (Courtesy of Patrick Lowry from Seatronics SBP scan)   </em></figcaption>
 </figure>

 When the images were received, Lowry drew in the lines of each continuous stratum in different colors as seen in Figure 13.
 In his final conclusion, provided on site during the filming of the expedition, he concluded that the ridges were natural formations.
 He stated on camera in The History Channel documentary that the ridges were not influenced by man, and concluded that: “Those ridges are cored by something natural, not manmade.”[^7] His analysis, and the way it was framed in the closing moments of the documentary, seemed to set to rest the hypothesis that the ridges were the consequence of human engineering.
 Lowry’s conclusion has gone unchallenged until the new interpretation I will now provide.